ypa/doolay/docs/worklog.md

 - Tested repo with vagrant up on Mac mini.
 - Renamed locations to places app.
 - Made experience index page more like place index page.
+- Made experience page to look like place page.